Livewire Olunga inspires Kenya’s Harambee Stars to win over Tanzania

 Earlier on at the same venue, Algeria clipped Senegal 1-0 in a blockbuster Group C fixture to qualify for the last 16, assuming leadership of the group on six points, Youcef Belaili scoring the all important goal.

-Algeria is on six as Senegal and Kenya are on three apiece, with the Taifa Stars rock bottom with zero despite their battling performance here.
+Algeria is on six points as Senegal and Kenya are on three apiece, with the Taifa Stars rock bottom with zero despite their battling performance here.

 Kenya must now fight the battle of their lives on Monday against wounded Senegalese Lions to have a strong case for a knockout slot.

-In a thick and action packed first half, Kenya fell behind in the fifth minute resulting from a ruthless counter attack.
-Mbwana Samatta fired a fierce shot from the left flank in the build up to the goal which goalie Patrick Matasi spilled and Saimon Msuva was at hand to thump home the rebound leaving Harambee Stars shell-shocked.
+In a thick and action packed first half, Kenya fell behind in the fifth minute resulting from a ruthless counter attack, Mbwana Samatta fired a fierce shot from the left flank in the build up to the goal which goalie Patrick Matasi spilled and Saimon Msuva was at hand to thump home the rebound leaving Harambee Stars shell-shocked.

-In a bid to get his team ticking, Harambee Stars coach Sebastien Migne made three changes to the squad that was battered 2-0 by Algeria in the opening match bringing in David ‘Calabar’ Owino, Eric Ouma ‘Marcelo’ and Johanaa Omollo for Philemon Otieno, Eric Johana and Dennis Odhiambo respectively, but the boys were still at their erratic worst, not learning from the mistakes of their Sunday waterloo when they were roundly beaten by the Desert Foxes.
+In a bid to get his team ticking, Harambee Stars coach Sebastien Migne made three changes to the squad that was battered 2-0 by Algeria in the opening match bringing on David ‘Calabar’ Owino, Eric Ouma ‘Marcelo’ and Johanaa Omollo for Philemon Otieno, Eric Johana and Dennis Odhiambo respectively but the boys were still at their erratic worst, not learning from the mistakes of their Sunday waterloo when they were roundly beaten by the Desert Foxes.

-Kenya huffed and puffed for an equaliser but leaving their rearguard exposed before Michael Olunga hauled Kenya level with an outrageous overhead kick in the 37th minute, before being punished three minutes later, dangerman Mbwana Samatta hitting back to leave Kenya crestfallen, the scoreline reading 2-1 in favour of the Tanzanians before Omollo made things level with a header in the 61st minute.
+Kenya huffed and puffed for an equaliser but left their rearguard exposed before Michael Olunga hauled Kenya level with an outrageous overhead kick in the 37th minute, before being punished three minutes later, dangerman Mbwana Samatta hitting back to leave Kenya crestfallen, the scoreline reading 2-1 in favour of the Tanzanians before Omollo made things level with a header in the 61st minute.